nats-io/nats.java/README.md

 io.nats.client.tls.algorithm=SunX509
 ```

-When options are built, the ssl context will be accepted or created in the following order.
+When options are built, the SSLContext will be accepted or created in the following order.
 1. If it's directly provided via the builder `sslContext(SSLContext ctx)` method.
-2. If `keyStore` is provided, one will be created using all "Specific SSL Creation Properties".
-The default tls algorithm, if not supplied, is `SunX509`
+2. If `keyStore` is provided, an SSLContext will be created using all custom properties.
+If not supplied, the tls algorithm is `SunX509`
-3. If `opentls` is true or any of the bootstrap servers has `opentls` as their scheme, a generic SSLContext will be created that **trusts all certs**.
+3. If `opentls` is true or any of the bootstrap servers has `opentls` as their scheme, a generic SSLContext will be created that **"trusts all certs"**.
-4. If `secure` is true or any of the bootstrap servers has `tls` or `wss`, the `javax.net.ssl.SSLContext.getDefault()` will be used.
+4. If `secure` is true or any of the bootstrap servers has `tls` or `wss` as their scheme, the `javax.net.ssl.SSLContext.getDefault()` will be used.

 ### SSL/TLS Performance